A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

 Q: Can I cut a multi in half if it’s too big to swallow?

 Multivitamins for women over 50 can play a vital role in ensuring robust health well into old age.
-Regardless of what you may have heard about vitamins being ineffective there is a mountain of clinical evidence that supports the proposition that they can be extremely useful in treating a number of conditions and preventing others from taking hold.
+Regardless of what you may have heard about vitamins being ineffective, there is a mountain of clinical evidence that supports the proposition that they can be instrumental in treating many conditions and preventing others from taking hold.

 All of the multivitamins for women over 50 on our list are high-quality supplements produced in reputable facilities and are capable of providing numerous health benefits.
 There is sure to be one that will suit your nutritional needs to a T.

 For cpoe.org’s #1 recommended multivitamin for women over 50, click here.